 Your goals will change at different times of your life.
 Even your BIG goal may change drastically and that’s fine.
 As you change your life, what you have the potential for also changes.
 And you will find you’re able to expand your dreams.
 Your goals begin to change; to expand or contract.

-Take the worksheet here and start writing those goals of yours down.
+Take the goals worksheet below and start writing those goals of yours down.
 Be sure to date it.
 Then as you grow and change, keep adding to that list.

 Goals keep you from becoming static.
 They push you forward and keep you working towards them day after day.
 Goals are what Daniel Piazza refers to as the GO factor in his book “Ditch Your Average Job Start an Epic Business and Score the Life you Want.”